TamimEhsan/blog/jogajog.md

 ![alt text](assets/ui.png)

-A huge thanks to Mobasshir and Sabit for doing the heavy lifting.
+A huge thanks to Mobashwir and Sabit for doing the heavy lifting.
 We are grateful to you guys.
 Again a soft reminder, things could have been done a different way, but we had no choice.
 The codes will be uploaded to github (or not, it's nothing extraordinary).
 We were not prepared for this kind of situation but we will be from now.
 You should have some backups yourself too.

 Thank you for reading this much random things.
 Till next time!